fbpx

 Why Do You Need A Prior Art Search?

-Wondering how much drafting, filing, and maintaining a patent would cost you in various jurisdictions across the world?
-We have answered this question in another post which could be read by clicking here – Cost of Filing, Obtaining and Maintaining a patent in Major Jurisdictions across the world
+How much would drafting, filing, and maintaining a patent cost you in various jurisdictions worldwide?
+We have answered this question in another post which can be read by clicking here – Cost of Filing, Obtaining and Maintaining a patent in Major Jurisdictions across the world

-So it is generally recommended to carry out a prior art search yourself or hire a professional to do so before the commencement of the patenting process.
-Based on the findings of the prior art search, the novel (unique) and inventive features of the invention can be figured, and a decision can be made, whether to file for a patent or not and in which jurisdictions, it should be filed.
+So, it is generally recommended that you carry out a prior art search yourself or hire a professional before the commencement of the patenting process.
+Based on the prior art search findings, the novel (unique) and inventive features of the invention can be figured out, and a decision can be made whether to file for a patent and in which jurisdictions it should be filed.

 The benefits of conducting a prior art search can be summarized in two points: